 The financial statements of the City include every board, body, officer or commission supported and maintained wholly or in part by funds appropriated by the City, as required by N.J.S.A.
 40A:5-5.
 Governmental Accounting Standards Board ("GASB") Statement 14 establishes criteria to be used to determine which component units should be included in the financial statements of the oversight entity.
-The Division requires the financial statements of the City to be reported separately.
-If the provisions of GASB No. 14 had been complied with, the following financial statements of the component units would have been discretely presented with the financial statements of the City, the primary government:
+The State of New Jersey, Department of Community Affairs, Division of Local Government Services (the "Division") requires the financial statements of the City to be reported separately from it component units.
+If the provisions of GASB No. 14 had been complied with, the following financial statements of the City, the primary government: